 - The opening of Batman: The Animated Series match cuts between the WB logo and the Gotham PD's airship.

-- The season 3 opening to Transformers Generation 1 has several of these.
+- The season 3 opening to The Transformers has several of these.

 - Megas XLR "Battle Royale" cuts between Kiva battling brutes in station and Coop using similar moves to fight opponents in the ring.